girlscript/winter-of-contributing/C_CPP/Data Structures/Array/Equlibrium_index.md

 Equilibrium index means that index i such that the sum all the lower indexes is same to the sum of the higher indexes.

-I hve given a example to under stand it better.
+I have given a example to under stand it better.

 ## Example